MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Ledger

 A ledger is a financial record-keeping system that contains the chart of accounts, account structures, calendars, and currencies used to classify and summarize financial transactions.
 In Dynamics 365 Finance, you create a ledger for each legal entity.

+### Ledger postings

+Ledger postings involve the process of updating the general ledger with transactional data.
+In Dynamics 365 Finance, this ensures that all financial activities are accurately reflected in the central accounting system, providing a consolidated view of an organization's financial health.

 ### Legal entity